msohaill/os-projects/README.md

 Preface: Setting up Docker
 --------------------------

-If you're not interested in executing the binaries and simply want read about the projects, feel free to [skip this section](#simple-shell)!
+If you're not interested in executing the binaries and simply want to read about the projects, feel free to [skip this section](#simple-shell)!

 For those who are interested, I have included a [docker-compose.yml](docker-compose.yml) file which creates a Linux environment (so you can actually execute the binaries!).
 Refer to Docker's documentation for setup instructions for your system.
 Then, use `make run` in the root of this repository to start up the environment!